-- -- Classrooms are equipped with Internet connections. - -- Multi-media computer units are available permanently or through mobile units for use in classrooms and auditoriums. - -- Laptop connections to the projectors are also available. - -- Blackboard, the campus online course management system, provides an online interface between faculty and students for specific course assignments, documents, and course learning activities. - -- One-third of the classroom technology is replaced every year. - -- One hundred classrooms are equipped with technology. - -- One-third of the full-time faculty members receive new computers every year.
+- -- Classrooms are equipped with Internet connections. - -- Multi-media computer units are available permanently or through mobile units for use in classrooms and auditoriums. - -- Laptop connections to the projectors are also available.

+- -- Blackboard, the campus online course management system, provides an online interface between faculty and students for specific course assignments, documents, and course learning activities. - -- One-third of the classroom technology is replaced every year. - -- One hundred classrooms are equipped with technology. - -- One-third of the full-time faculty members receive new computers every year.
 The faculty computer rotation allows faculty to always be ahead of the technology curve.
-For the 2006-2007 year, all full-time faculty members will have had the opportunity to receive a multi-purpose convertible laptop/tablet computer. - -- The Instructional Technology Center provides training and consulting services to faculty for online and blended courses.
+The current configuration includes a monitor, keyboard, docking station, and convertible tablet laptop computer. - -- The Instructional Technology Center provides training and consulting services to faculty for online and blended courses.
 Workshops, regularly scheduled monthly training events, and individualized instruction on a variety of software and classroom technology is available on a continuing basis.
-State-of-the-art equipment for faculty technology needs is housed in the ITC facility in the Paul Meek Library.

-• The UT Martin Computer Store

--- Students can take advantage of UT volume discounts on hardware, software, and accessories through the Computer Store, located in the Boling University Center.
+State-of-the-art equipment for faculty technology needs is housed in the ITC facility in the Paul Meek Library. - The UT Martin Computer Store - -- Students can take advantage of UT volume discounts on hardware, software, and accessories through the Computer Store, located in the Boling University Center.
 Information Technology Services also services what we sell through the Computer Store.